 Besides coffee, caffeine is also found in lesser amounts in tea, chocolate and soda — and of course Red Bull and other energy drinks.
 If you drink tea, it's best to avoid green tea and herbal teas.
 Many herbs have medicinal effects, and it's not known how they might affect pregnancy.

-Here's what our Mommy M.D.s — doctors who are also mothers — did to maintain their busy work-home balances when their babies were young.
+Here's what our Mommy M.D.s — doctors who are also mothers — do to reduce their own caffeine during pregnancy.

 "During my pregnancy, cutting back on caffeine was easy because I developed an aversion to coffee!
 I couldn't stand the smell of it, let alone the taste," says Ann Kulze, M.D., a mom of two grown daughters and two grown sons; the author of the best-selling book series "Eat Right for Life"; and a nationally recognized nutrition expert, motivational speaker and family physician in Charleston, South Carolina.

 "When I got pregnant, I was working in an emergency room.
 I lived on caffeine," says Christy Valentine, M.D., a mom of one, a specialist in pediatrics and internal medicine and the founder of the Valentine Medical Center in Gretna, Louisiana.
 "But as soon as I found out I was pregnant, I quit drinking coffee right away.
 I thought that it would be difficult, but it wasn't.
 It was amazing that as soon as I found out I was pregnant, my baby's needs were paramount.
 I couldn't drink coffee anymore because I couldn't do anything that might hurt her."